PRETTY ~ LIES: Challenging the Skin Deep Notion of ‘Beauty Privilege’

 Sadly, I personally know dozens of gorgeous women who are also really smart and kind, but who feel unappreciated by men and society as a whole, for all of these things.
 They are either without a partner, or with a partner who isn’t interested in sex, unfaithful, porn addicted, or distracted altogether with other things.
 These women are living examples of the myths about attractive women.
 Sure they might get waited on first at a bar, or let over in traffic, etc., but these niceties just keep perpetuating the myth that there is something more waiting for them beyond those gestures, when most of the time there is not.
 Beauty really is in a vacuum; its ‘privilege’ highly conditional.

-I don’t think there is anything wrong with the appreciation of beauty, but there is a difference between appreciation and idolization…the latter is a projection, and normalizing the idolization of the attractive is to in turn normalize the vilification of the unattractive.
+I don’t think there is anything wrong with the appreciation of beauty, but there is a difference between appreciation and idolization…the latter is a projection, and normalizing the idolization of the attractive is in-turn, to normalize the vilification of the unattractive.
 The projection onto one automatically casts a shadow onto the other.
 Neither is accurate.

 Ani DiFranco sums it up perfectly in her song 32 Flavors: “God help you if you are an ugly girl, ‘course too pretty is also your doom…every one harbors a secret hatred for the prettiest girl in the room.”